The manta rays come to meet Matt, who has immersed himself in apnea. (Komodo, Indonesia, July 2016)

 Family photo of our "precious"...
 From left to right, Will's chamber, Vovo's chamber and mine (Komodo, Indonesia, July 2016)

 The ultimate luxury for my little person: I have the back double cabin all to myself...
 A real princess!
 Vovo had told me when I booked: he already had four other customers that week, two couples.
-So the remaining cabin would be for me, and at no extra cost "single".
-(Will, the sixth of the group, was a last-minute addition: he was able to join the cruise by sharing Matt's cabin, the diving instructor's cabin, which is normally reserved for staff).
+The remaining cabin would therefore be for me, and at no extra cost "single".
+(Will, the sixth member of the group, was a last-minute addition: he was able to join the cruise by sharing the cabin with Matt, the diving instructor, which is normally reserved for staff).

-I don't know if the stars align when I send a booking email to Indonesia, but I'm really lucky on this one and it's not the first time it happened to me.
+I don't know if the stars align when I send a booking e-mail to Indonesia, but I'm really lucky on this one, and it's not the first time it's happened to me.
 Five years earlier, in 2011, on my first dive cruise to Komodo, I did even better: I had the whole boat to myself !!!

 On board of Duyung BaruI really appreciate the friendly atmosphere in our little group.
 Before and after the dives, we chat, we get to know each other and we exchange our respective knowledge...

-Matt and Vovo, who are also, apneaThey organize yoga sessions on the deck, to work on relaxation and breath control, and they offer us a morning of initiation to free" diving, without bottles or bubbles.
+Matt and Vovo, who are also freediving instructors, organize yoga sessions on deck, to work on relaxation and breath control, and they offer us a morning of initiation to free divingwithout bottles or bubbles.

 The snorkeling apprentices went down at the same time this time for the underwater group photo!
 (Komodo, Indonesia, July 2016)